gmarkkula/COMMOTIONSFramework/SCPaper/README.md

                 * ~~To think about:~~
                     * ~~Should the estimated entry/exit times take safety margins into account, to prevent the kinds of problems discussed below under "`oVAaoVAl[oBEo]BEv`..." in the 2021-11-27 notes?~~
                     * ~~Possibly modify so that the ego agent doesn't assume that the other agent sees the ego agent's acceleration - when calculating values of behaviours for the other agent. ...
 I have looked at this now and it seems to create some unintended knock-on effects, so leaving as is at least for now.~~
+    * Circle back and rerun the deterministic fits, since some of the implementation for the probabilistic fits may have changed these results slightly (see e.g. 2021-11-09 diary notes).
+        * ~~Maybe first on my own computer...?~~
+        * ...
+And then on a faster computer, with an expanded grid?
+            * Requires restructuring the fitting classes a bit to allow parallel processing of parameterisations within a model variant fit.
+    * Run probabilistic fits
+        * Make sure scenarios and metrics are in order.
+        * Decide on a parameter grid.
         * Preparing the fitting class in `sc_fitting.py` for probabilistic fitting
             * Add support for combining a list of parameterisations for some parameters with a list/grid of some other parameters.
             * ~~Add support for multiple repetitions.~~